avezou/vimrc/README.md

 # vimrc

-I know the repo name is vim, but this does a little more than that.
+This sets up Vim as an IDE (mostly for python) and adds some usability tricks to bash prompt.

-It pretty much used to setup my vim, virtualenv and virtualenvwrapper (because I'mlazy).
+It's pretty much used to setup my vim, virtualenv and virtualenvwrapper (because I'mlazy).
 It also downloads and sets up gitaware promt, a little tool I've come to love.

 This requires PIP to be installed to a directory in your PATH

 ## Requirements
-###  Make sure the following modules are installed (I have them in my system python)
-* ~~autoflake (sudo pip install autoflake)
-* autoimport (sudo pip install autoimport)~~
-This should no longer be needed.
-The setup script should install both packages.
+PIP installed and on the path

 ## Installation
 ```